Morrisons: Store formats

+A butcher works in the "Market Street" department, in Hunslet, Leeds, May 2025.
+This store is different in that there is no service counter, instead being self service.

 Most Morrisons superstores have produce in Market Street.
 Packaged meat is near or next to a butcher's counter, a delicatessen with cheese fridge is nearby, and there is a rotisserie counter named Oven Fresh.

-A butcher works on Market Street, in Hunslet, Leeds, May 2025.
-This store is different in that there is no service counter, instead it's self service.